 My site is not intended to be a place where you’ll breeze through in a minute or two.
-I looked for another word that would express “slow” blogging, but the first ones I thought of were awful: slog, clog, flog.
+I tried to come up with another word that would express “slow” blogging, but the first ones I thought of were awful: slog, clog, flog.
 So I went through the alphabet: alog, dlog, elog, glog (I kind of like that one), hlog, ilog, jlog, klog (sounds too much like breakfast cereal), llog (why bother?), mlog, nlog (these are like dlog, they just don’t roll off the tongue correctly), olog, plog, qlog, rlog, tlog, ulog, vlog, wlog, xlog, ylog, zlog.

 Zlog works pretty well.
 It still has the “s-ness” nestled in there, but it’s a little more fun.

 So I hope you will “zlow” down here and start to think about what kind of information is filling your days.
 To consider changing your mind from just tossing someone else’s “OMG!
 It’s so adorable!” posts down the road to starting to think about the content’s value.